India: Draft bill to regulate digital content stokes concern – DW – 08/13/2024

 Public outrage behind withdrawal of Broadcasting Bill?

 "The bill will not let content creation stay an easy process, it will discourage people from producing content," Shamita Yadav, a content creator who is known for her rants on political issues, told DW.
-"Any authoritarian regime would always want to curtail independent thoughts and minds," she added.
+"Any authoritarian regime would always want to curtail independent thoughts and minds."

 Social media, the new frontier

-The Indian government's efforts to bring in a stringent code of conduct for content creators come at a time when social media and "news influencers" have emerged as an alternative voice in India.
+The Indian government's efforts to introduce stringent regulations for content creators come at a time when social media and "news influencers" have emerged as an alternative voice in India.

-Ever since Modi came to power in 2014, India's ranking on the World Press Freedom Index has been consistently falling.
+Ever since Modi came to power in 2014, India's ranking on the World Press Freedom Index has fallen consistently.
 In 2023, India ranked 161, slipping from 150 just a year ago.

 The importance of social media in the political sphere is not lost on the government.